PaddlePaddle/docs/doc/fluid/install/Tables_en.md

 You can find various distributions of PaddlePaddle-gpu in [the Release History](https://pypi.org/project/paddlepaddle-gpu/#history).
 > 'postxx' corresponds to CUDA and cuDNN versions, and the number before 'postxx' represents the version of Paddle

-Please note that: in the commands, <code> paddlepaddle-gpu </code> will install the installation package of PaddlePaddle that supports CUDA 10.0 and cuDNN 7 by default under Windows environment.
+Please note that: in the commands, <code> paddlepaddle-gpu==2.0.0a0 </code> will install the installation package of PaddlePaddle that supports CUDA 10.0 and cuDNN 7 by default under Windows environment.

 <a name="ciwhls-release"></a>